Appalachian State vs. Troy NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Trojans covered the spread in their only game when underdogs by 9.5 points or more.

-- Troy has eclipsed the over/under in 55.6% of its opportunities this season (five times in nine games with a set point total).
+- Troy has gone over the point total in 55.6% of its opportunities this season (five times over nine games with a set point total).

-- Troy is 2-2 against the spread and 4-1 overall in games when it puts up more than 21.7 points.
+- Troy is 2-2 against the spread and 4-1 overall when the team notches more than 21.7 points.

-- Troy is 1-4 against the spread and 3-3 overall when the team totals more than 350.0 yards.
+- Troy is 1-4 against the spread and 3-3 overall when the team piles up over 350.0 yards.

-- This year the Trojans have 15 turnovers, three fewer than the Mountaineers have takeaways (18).
+- This season the Trojans have 15 turnovers, three fewer than the Mountaineers have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.